Funding for Nursing Students

 Nursing, Midwifery and Social Care students cannot apply for financial help from the University’s Discretionary and Childcare Funds.
 This is because the money for these funds is provided by the government department which manages funding for non-nursing students.

-If you are in urgent financial difficulty, ENSA Advisers at Edinburgh Napier Students Association (ENSA) can help you with accessing essentials and offers money advice (budgeting and tips).
+If you are in urgent financial difficulty, ENSA Advisers at Edinburgh Napier Students Association (ENSA) can help you with benefits, budgeting, and accessing essentials and local services.

 For further information email email@example.com